hyperledger/besu-docs/docs/Concepts/Privacy/Plugin-Privacy.md

 1. The privacy precompile contract queries the plugin for the private transaction using the PMT.
-1. The privacy precompile contract passes the private transaction to the private transaction processor.
+1. The privacy precompile contract passes the private transaction to the private transaction manager.
 The privacy group ID specifies the private world state to use.
-1. The private transaction processor executes the transaction.
-The private transaction processor can read and write to the private world state, and read from the public world state.
+1. The private transaction manager executes the transaction.
+The private transaction manager can read and write to the private world state, and read from the public world state.

 ## Transaction factory